Highlights from the Ratings and Financial Report for Pitney Bowes Inc. (PBI)

-Pitney Bowes Inc. (NYSE:PBI) went down by -3.40% from its latest closing price compared to the recent 1-year high of $9.92.
-The company’s stock price has collected -8.10% of loss in the last five trading sessions.
+Pitney Bowes Inc. (NYSE:PBI) changed by 0.00% from its latest closing price compared to the recent 1-year high of $9.92.
+The company’s stock price has collected -14.89% of loss in the last five trading sessions.

 Is It Worth Investing in Pitney Bowes Inc. (NYSE :PBI) Right Now?

-Pitney Bowes Inc. (NYSE:PBI) scored a price-to-earnings ratio above its average ratio, recording 15.60 x from its present earnings ratio.
-Plus, the 36-month beta value for PBI is at 2.38.
-Opinions of the stock are interesting as 2 analysts out of 3 who provided ratings for Pitney Bowes Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”
+Pitney Bowes Inc. (NYSE:PBI) scored a price-to-earnings ratio above its average ratio, recording 13.75 x from its present earnings ratio.
+Plus, the 36-month beta value for PBI is at 2.37.

 3 Tiny Stocks Primed to Explode